rhassaine/yc-tag-incidence-scan/README.md

 1. Derives genomic-interval chunks directly from the file's own `@SQ` header (`MAKE_WINDOWS`) — automatically covers every contig present (autosomes, X/Y, MT, decoys, unplaced), not a hardcoded chromosome list.
+   Contigs larger than `--window_size` are split into multiple chunks;
+   contigs at or below it are **batched together** (`--small_contig_batch` contig names per task, default 200) rather than given one task each — a reference with ALT/HLA/decoy scaffolds can have thousands of extra small contigs, and one task per contig would blow up task count independent of `--window_size` (this is a real failure mode we hit:
+   ~3,400 contigs submitted as ~3,400 near-simultaneous GCP Batch jobs triggered API quota/polling throttling).
 2. Scans each chunk (`SCAN_REGION`) and, separately, all unmapped reads (`SCAN_UNMAPPED`) — full tally, no early exit — for:
    - total reads